 Microsoft 365 Business Standard: $12.50/user/month.
 Includes everything from 365 Business Basic, plus desktop versions of Office apps with premium features, webinar hosting, and attendee registration and reporting tools.
 You can also manage customer appointments.

 Businesses all over the globe have seen first-hand that not only can teams still function remotely, but that employees have found ways to thrive while working from home.
-However, the need for greater communication competence is vital for the success of a hybrid workplace.
+However, the need for greater communication competence is vital for the success of a digital workplace.

 The tools mentioned above, provide great features that bring transparency, clarity, and reliability to conversations between team members, ensuring that everyone stays on the same page.